sahicken/uav/README.md

 Competition
 ===========

-The UAV competition is due in 3 pieces
+The UAV competition is broken into 3 submissions/due dates.

 Design
 ------